Shipstr/full-stack-code-challenge/README.md

 #### Requirements
 * Fetch the data from the Rails app on page load.
 * Update the rates index view with a list of: company's name, origin, destination, formatted rate as a monetary value.
-* Style the view as per the mockup in the codebase(rates_mockup.png) and make it responsive.
+* Style the view to match the mockup rates_mockup.png and make it responsive.
 * Create a simple bare-bones form that allows editing and updating the rate.

 To run the app: